ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 We offer customized workshops, implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies.

+Our all-round carefree support promise: If the cause of your support request is a bug in the latest version of Set-OutlookSignatures, the Benefactor Circle add-on, its documentation or one of the supplied components, support is free - no ifs, ands or buts.
+In all other cases, we offer the same first-class support at a fair price.

+Support requests from Benefactor Circle license holders are prioritized.
+The license itself does not include support hours, as support is rarely required and we want to keep the license costs as fair as possible.

+Only expenses actually incurred will be invoiced, by the commenced hour.
+Invoicing takes place monthly in arrears, with a payment term of 14 days.
+You may define a maximum number of work hours for each request.

 Support is available 24/5 (Austrian business days) via email and a callback option.
-A support engineer will contact you within one business day.
-Support is charged by the hour, when it is not about a bug within Set-OutlookSignatures or one of the components delivered with it.
 24/7 and on-call options are available upon request.

-Support requests from Benefactor Circle license holders are prioritized.
-The license itself does not include support hours, as support is rarely required and we want to keep the license costs as fair as possible.

-Technical guides, FAQs, video demonstrations and additional documentation are available for free 24/7 <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">here</a>.
+Technical guides, FAQs, video demonstrations and additional documentation are available for free <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">here</a>.

 <a href="/contact" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a>